Print a Sign-In Sheet | Spanish Version

 - If any electrical equipment begins to smoke or emit strange odors, shut the power off immediately.

-Your generator must be sufficiently ventilated to prevent poisoning from carbon monoxide (CO).
+Your generator must be sufficiently ventilated to prevent poisoning from CO.
 CO is a toxic gas that is both odorless and colorless.

-- To ensure sufficient ventilation the generator must have 3 to 4 feet of clear space on all sides and above it.
+- To ensure sufficient ventilation the generator must have three to four feet of clear space on all sides and above it.